 Even if they show their frustration about it, you should keep your confidence and carry on with the process.

-Losing ground in this discussion may send the wrong message, and your customers can even have reasons to doubt the quality of your services you were talking about.
+Losing ground in this discussion may send the wrong message, and your customers can even have reasons to doubt the quality of the services you were talking about.

 2. Make the announcement in advance

 Price changes may have a negative impact on a few of your clients, making them choose another salon, but a prior announcement will surely help.

 You should make sure your customers know about the price changes for at least one month before applying them.
 This helps them rearrange the appointments according to their budgets.
 It may even convince them to book an appointment earlier before the prices change.

 You can make the announcement in person, allowing your customers to ask you some questions, or via email, message text, or through a booking app, like Appointfix, that allows you to send mass messages and make things move faster and easier.
 By the way: you can download it for free from the App Store or Google Play.